shkailas/dashboard-sla/README.md

  implemented task 2 part d (allowing users to double-click to input data).
 Only implemented on the cores column.
 Filter on tolerated values and save functionality have not been implemented yet.

 #### 10/25
  implemented task 2 part d (allowing users to double-click to input data).
 Wrote component version of edittable fields to adhere more to single functionality componenets.
 Only implemented on the cores column. save functionality have not been implemented yet.
+The cores field must be an integer greater than 1.
+If it is a decimal greater than 1, then truncate the decimal.
+Otherwise, alert the user.

+ #### 10/25
+    fixed focusing issue so that when double clicked, the input field remains focused